pritesh-shrivastava/melanoma-classification/project_report.md

 We have used an Adam optimizer with a learning rate of `1e-5` & a batch size of 8.

 #### Tabular Data Regressor

 As we need to predict a continuous probability between 0 & 1 (float), we are using an XGBoost Regressor model.
 After the pre-processing & feature engineering, we have manually tuned the parameters of the XGBoost model by using a stratified 5-fold cross validation strategy.

 The no of estimators for the regressor were set at 700 with a max_depth of 10.
 Various hyperparameters were tuned by hand to give the best possible result on public leaderboard.

+The training & prediction code for image classifier is available in the notebook `melanoma-keras-vgg.ipynb`, while that for the tabular data regressor is in the notebook `melanoma-tabular-data-xgboost.ipynb`.

 ### Refinement